 In addition to updating the CalExp, WCS, and PhotoCalib, Standard-JointCal generates a new Reference dataset containing the joint-fit centroids and fluxes for each of its match groups as well as their classifications and inferred SEDs.
-The sources included in the reference catalog will be a securelyclassified bright subset of the full source catalog.
+The sources included in the reference catalog will be a securely-classified bright subset of the full source catalog.

 StandardJointCal may be iterated with RefineImChar to ensure the PSF and WCS converge on the same centroid definitions.
-StandardJointCal is always run immediately after BootstrapImChar, but RefineImChar or StandardJointCal may be the last step in the iteration run before proceeding with WarpAndPsfMatch.
+StandardJointCal is always run immediately after BootstrapImChar, but RefineImChar or StandardJointCal may be the last step in the iteration run before proceding with WarpAndPsfMatch.

-If the Gaia catalog cannot be used to tie together the photometric calibration between different tracts, a larger-scale multi-tract photometric fit must also be run (this is also discussed in the Joint Photometric Fit algorithmic component), which would upgrade this step from a tract-level procedure to a larger sequence point.
+If the Gaia catalog cannot be used to tie together the photometric calibration between different tracts, a larger-scale multi-tract photometric fit must also be run (see Global Photometric Calibration), which would upgrade this step from a tract-level procedure to a larger sequence point.
 It is unlikely this sequence point would extend to the full survey.
 It would only be run once, but may happen in either StandardJointCal or FinalJointCal.
+If the Gaia catalog is sufficient for large-scale photometric calibration, Global Photometric Fitting may instead be run after the data release production as complete as a form of QA.